-Priority deadline: December 1
+- Priority deadline: December 1

-Secondary deadline for international applicants: February 1
+- Secondary deadline for international applicants: February 1

-Secondary deadline for domestic applicants: April 1
+- Secondary deadline for domestic applicants: April 1

-Ideal candidates for our program will have approximately two to five years of professional work and / or field experience, preferably in the conservation sector, though candidates with diverse professional and academic backgrounds are encouraged to apply.
+Ideal candidates for our program will have approximately two to five years of professional work or field experience, preferably in the conservation sector, though candidates with diverse professional and academic backgrounds are encouraged to apply.

-- Reasons for Graduate Study/statement of interest
+- Statement of interest

-- Two letters of professional recommendation; one letter from a current or former employer and one letter from a former university advisor are preferred; Although the online UW-Madison application gives you the option of adding 3 references, only 2 references are required for our program
+- Two letters of professional recommendation; one letter from a current or former employer and one letter from a former university advisor are preferred; although the online UW-Madison application gives you the option of adding 3 references, only 2 references are required for our program

 - GRE scores (dependent on undergraduate GPA)

-Steps for Applying as an International StudentThe timeline from notice of admission to the program in mid-January to securing your student visa can take several months.
-Our programs start on the first Monday in June every year.
+The timeline from notice of admission to the program to securing your student visa can take several months.
 Plan ahead and stay organized to make the process of securing your student visa easier.
 The following steps provide an overview of the process.
 Please communicate with the program coordinator if you have any questions or issues during this process.